cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 Call
 ####

-- d0: descriptor
-- d1: new RASR value
+- d0: new RASR value

 Reply
 #####

-- d0: success descriptor
+No data.

 - k1: new key with requested RASR brand

 Exceptions